 Mike Lamacchia — 2021 Distinguished Alumni

-Mike Lamacchia (EMT-P '90) was working with the Cochrane Fire Department in 1990 when he and his partner responded to a single-vehicle-roll-over crash near McLean Creek.
+Mike Lamacchia (EMT-P '90, EMT-A '88) was working with the Cochrane Fire Department in 1990 when he and his partner responded to a single-vehicle-roll-over crash near McLean Creek.
 During the 40-minute drive to the scene, Lamacchia decided to call in STARS Air Ambulance.
 The helicopter landed just as they pulled their patient out of the ditch, and once everyone was safely onboard Lamacchia watched STARS take off.
 Later, he heard that the patient's heart had stopped not long after arriving at the Foothills Hospital.

 They were able to save her life, but I often think about that day and if we hadn't made that call when we did.
 I know for a fact that the patient wouldn't have survived.

 Caring deeply both for patients and the quality of care they receive are hallmarks of Lamacchia's almost 30 years with STARS.
 He flew his first mission as a STARS paramedic in 1992 and joined the organization full time in 1999 to launch North America's first mobile patient simulation program.

 We didn't really know much about simulation at the time, but we did know that healthcare professionals in rural communities couldn't come to the city to train.
 Simulation was how we could help them prepare for some of the most complex and challenging emergency situations they would ever face.

 So Lamacchia customized a motorhome to replicate an emergency room, equipped it with a state-of-the-art simulation mannequin and hit the road, leading a team that brought critical hands-on mobile skills training to all corners of the province.
 Twenty-two years later, medicine and technology have evolved, but the overall goal is the same.